Structure Prompts with Static Content First to Maximize Cache Hits¶

 )

-The key changes: tools sorted by name (deterministic order), system prompt built without per-call personalization, and both constructed once outside the call loop so the prefix bytes are identical across turns.
+The key changes: tools are sorted by name (deterministic order), the system prompt is built without per-call personalization, and both are constructed once outside the call loop so the prefix bytes are identical across turns.